The Grammarsaurus Curriculum

 Biomes and ecosystems

-What trees, plants and animals are in our local ecosystems?
+What trees, plants and animals are in our local ecosystem?

 In this unit, children will learn about the biomes and ecosystems in the UK.
 They will complete a case study of the New Forest, discovering the diversity of trees, plants and animals found there.
 They will plan fieldwork to be conducted in a local woodland ecosystem, investigating the amount and variety of trees, plants and animals.
 They will then conduct this fieldwork at a local woodland ecosystem, observing, measuring and recording their findings.
 Children will finally analyse the data collected and present their information to an audience.